 Whether you holiday or live in your motorhome or caravan, being able to watch tv is probably a necessity.
-You may not watch much, but when it’s raining or you fancy a duvet day, being able to curl up with a great film on your motorhome tv is one of life’s pleasures.
+You may not watch much, but when it’s raining or you fancy a duvet day, being able to curl up with a top travel show for inspiration or watch a great film on your motorhome tv is one of life’s pleasures.
 Our guide has all the information you need on how to set-up and get tv in a motorhome or caravan (or even a boat!)

 This post contains affiliate links.
 When you click on a link and make a purchase, at no cost to you, we earn a small commission.